 Nina A. Mendelson, the Joseph L. Sax Collegiate Professor of Law, teaches and conducts research in the areas of administrative law, environmental law, statutory interpretation, and the legislative process.
 Her work is published in prominent law reviews and has been cited by U.S. Supreme Court justices (in dissent).
-Her article, "Disclosing Political Oversight of Agency Decision Making," was chosen as the best scholarly article in the field in 2010 by the American Bar Association's Section on Administrative Law and Regulatory Practice.
+She won the American Bar Association's Award for Scholarship in Administrative Law for the best article published in the preceding year for her 2010 article "Disclosing Political Oversight of Agency Decision Making."
 She is a public member of the Administrative Conference of the United States.
 She currently serves as one of three U.S. special legal advisers to the NAFTA Commission on Environmental Cooperation and is a member scholar at the Center for Progressive Reform.
 Prior to joining the Michigan Law faculty in 1999, Professor Mendelson served for several years as an attorney with the U.S. Department of Justice's Environment and Natural Resources Division, litigating and advising other federal agencies on legislative and policy matters.
 She also participated extensively in federal legislative negotiations.
 Professor Mendelson earned her AB in economics, summa cum laude and Phi Beta Kappa, from Harvard University.
 Her JD is from Yale Law School, where she was an articles editor of the Yale Law Journal.
 Following law school, she clerked for the Hon.
 Pierre Leval in the Southern District of New York and for the Hon.
 John Walker Jr., '66, on the Second Circuit.
 She also has worked for the Senate Committee on Environment and Public Works and practiced law with Heller, Ehrman, White & McAuliffe of Seattle.